 BMX biking is one of the fastest growing sports in the UK, offering a massive range of sporting opportunities for enthusiasts of all ages.

-BMX racing got a big boost at the Olympic Games in Beijing and an even bigger boost in Britain when it featured at London 2012 on a world-class BMX track built by Clark & Kent Contractors.
+BMX racing got a big boost at the Olympic Games in Beijing and an even more significant boost in Britain when it featured at London 2012 on a world-class BMX track built by Clark & Kent Contractors.

 Since then BMX racetracks have sprung up everywhere, ranging from simple beginner pump tracks to international supercross stadia.

 The growth of BMX racing